nvegater/nvegater.me/content/posts/understanding_gatsby.md

 ---
-title: Gatsby nodes WTF
+title: Gatsby
-date: '2019-03-17'
+date: '2019-03-26'
 published: true
 layout: post
 tags: ['information', 'gatsby']
 category: example
 ---

-## What is gatsby and more importantly, why?
+## Why?

+While you're sleeping or enjoying a landing page, Gatsby pre-fetches resources under the hood.

+Gatsby is "secretely cooking" content in advance without your consent.
+Since the content is pre-cooked, it gets delivered faster, making the website feel more responsive.

 > Gatsby.js is a static PWA (Progressive Web App) generator.
 > It pulls only the critical HTML, CSS, data, and JavaScript